Starting Strength Phase 2 Workout Program

 • Madcow 5x5 — weekly progression with ramping sets

-• 5/3/1 — monthly periodization, very flexible, runs indefinitely
+• 5/3/1 for Beginners — monthly periodization, very flexible, runs indefinitely

 Equipment Needed